 Shooting activates the mechanical shutter.
 Be sure to set it to [Mechanical] if you use a TS-E lens (except TS-E17mm f/4L or TS-E24mm f/3.5L II) for shifting or tilting the lens or if you use an extension tube.
 If [Elec.
 1st-curtain] or [Electronic] is set, the standard exposure may not be obtained, or an irregular exposure may result.

 Elec.
 1st-curtain

 Shooting only activates the second-curtain shutter.
-The shutter is quieter than with [Mechanical].

 Electronic